Everything You Ever Wanted To Know About Antioxidants

 Wanting to narrow it down?
 According to Neely, her "top favorites" are blueberries—"which contain anthocyanins that actually change the way brain neurons communicate and prevent neuron-damaging inflammation"—goji berries, cilantro, and dark chocolate.

 There are some things you can do to maximize the antioxidant content of these foods to get even more bang for your buck.
 Don't get us wrong, vegetables are always a good choice, but how you prepare them, and what you pair them with, can make a huge difference.
 For the most part, raw is the way to go.
-Soaking, boiling, and low-slow heat can break down the antioxidants in your food.
-Even chopping and peeling can cut the amount of antioxidants you are getting, so eat those peels!
+Soaking, boiling, and low-slow heat can break down the antioxidants in your food10.
+Even chopping and peeling can cut the amount of antioxidants you are getting, so eat those peels11!
 One exception: tomatoes.
 Cooking tomatoes, and pairing them with olive oil, actually boosts their lycopene content, an important antioxidant that has been associated with reducing prostate cancer risk.

 Another great way to get more antioxidants: turmeric.
 This amazing golden spice, typically used in Indian cuisine and now found at your local coffee shop in golden milk, not only acts as an antioxidant itself, but it also boosts your body's own antioxidants.
 Curcumin, the active ingredient in turmeric, triggers the production of antioxidants in the body.
-Just don't forget the pepper, which makes curcumin up to 2,000 percent more bioavailable.
+Just don't forget the pepper, which makes curcumin up to 2,000 percent more bioavailable12.
 Try this probiotic turmeric soda for a delicious way to add this spice to your day.

 Interestingly, eating your antioxidants isn't the only way to get them.
-Some antioxidants may actually be more readily absorbed through the skin, rather than being broken down in the digestive tract.
+Some antioxidants may actually be more readily absorbed through the skin13, rather than being broken down in the digestive tract.
 This is especially important if you are looking to reap some of the skin-healing benefits of antioxidants.
 Topical antioxidant skin creams can help you get that glow.

 Other benefits of antioxidants.

 OK, so antioxidants are obviously important for long-term health, but what else can they do for you?
 Beyond fighting off cancer, neurodegeneration, and other chronic diseases, these magic little compounds can have some more immediate health effects, as well.
 If you're looking for more immediate, tangible benefits: Antioxidants can keep your skin smooth and wrinkle-free.
-Some, like melatonin, can also improve sleep and digestion, something we could all probably benefit from.
+Some, like melatonin, can also improve sleep and digestion14, something we could all probably benefit from.
 Other antioxidants, like glutathione, support detoxification and boost overall health.
 In addition, antioxidant-rich foods tend to be higher in other good-for-you nutrients, like fiber, unsaturated fat, and phytonutrients.
 Moral of the story?
 Incorporating more antioxidants into your diet is an all-around healthy move.